 It has all great stories from horror to love ❤️ I L-O-V-E it

 Steven Spielberg in your pocket.

 You've just come back from a holiday.
 You want to put your videos together and add a cool soundtrack to make your friends who stayed back home envious.
-Background Music is the easiest and most envy-eliciting way to do it.
+Video Music is the easiest and most envy-eliciting way to do it.
 To maximize impact you can add text, filters, and transitions, or choose between thousands of animated stickers created specifically for the app.
 Casual users, rather than pros, were on our mind when perfecting the app's interactions, and the product you see on the store today owes a lot to the feedback received from the countless loving users who sent us their suggestions for improvement.

 Under the hood, our engineers made direct use of the powerful graphic processor available in recent Apple devices so that applying filters or transitions between clips is a breeze, and spinning wheels are nowhere in sight.
 It's easy to get carried away with enthusiasm while editing, and it's also easy to make mistakes, that's why the app offers a handy undo functionality.
 When developing it we thought it could be useful to extend the behavior to other apps as well, so we've created a library around it.
 Given its ability to go back in time through your actions, it's no wonder we decided to call it Marty McFly.